 - Prokaryotic cells are usually smaller.
 They do not contain nuclei, so their DNA is floating around in the cytoplasm.
 They do contain ribosomes to carry out protein synthesis.

 As we saw in the discussion of water, lipid bilayers, in this case, phospholipid bilayers, can form membranes.
 All cells are surrounded and protected by such membranes, also called plasma membranes.
 The membrane contains various proteins which serve to pass substances across the membrane, to identify it or to fulfill other functions.
+(More on that shortly.)
 This view of the cell membrane, as a mosaic of elements, is called the fluid mosaic model.

 The membrane is capable of forming pockets called vesicles.
 They can form on the inside of the cell membrane and surround material, then close and reopen on the outside in order to eject the material stored in them.
 In the other direction, they may form around external material and carry it into the cell.